jeremysrand/Listener/Listener/Readme.md

 * The iOS app needs to be "good enough" to pass Apple's review process.
 * Perhaps a Siri shortcut so you can just tell your phone to dictate to your GS without even starting the ListenerApp.
 * Maybe a mode where instead of dictating text, you can dictate commands like "close window", "copy" and "paste" and the right standard commands are sent as key strokes.
+* Instead of injecting keyboard events through the Event Manager on the GS, look at injecting fake keypresses into ADB itself.
+This should improve compatibility with applications that do not get their key events from the Event Manager.
+Based on what I have read, the SendInfo toolbox routine with the keyCode command should be able to do this.
+It should be possible based on what things like Video Keyboard does in the System 6.0.1 distribution.